Creative Recovery: Frames of Mind’s Fight for Sustainable Mental Health Support

 The evidence is not in doubt.
-A 2017 All Party Parliamentary Group report linked creative activity to improved recovery and reduced GP visits, suggesting benefits for both individuals and the wider health system.
+A 2017 report by the All-Party Parliamentary Group on Arts, Health and Wellbeing linked creative activity to improved recovery and fewer GP visits, suggesting benefits for both individuals and the wider health system.

 “We got really excited,” Chapman said.
 “We didn’t have to be the ones saying ‘Look, this works.’
-There it was, on paper.”
+It was already there.”

 “We thought by now it might be a regular thing and people would say, ‘Hey, come and work on this ward,’” Flynn said.
 “It’s not as easy as that.”

-Instead, the organisation exists on short term funding cycles.
+Instead, the organisation survives on short-term funding cycles.
 Social prescribing can connect participants to projects like Frames of Mind, but it rarely provides continuity.
-Sustaining the work depends on time intensive grant applications with no guarantee of success.
+Sustaining the work depends on time-intensive grant applications with no guarantee of success.

 “A grant application could take both of us a week,” Chapman said.
 “And then you still don’t know if you’re going to get it.”

-What is striking is not just the instability, but the breadth of the work that instability threatens.
+What stands out is not just the instability, but the breadth of work it threatens.

-In the Loop, a project supporting young people experiencing early stage psychosis, saw participants create digital CVs through stop motion animation, photography and writing.
-One participant described the experience as “life changing”, recognising for the first time that they had valuable skills to offer.
-Work like this builds confidence and employability, yet exists on uncertain terms.
+In the Loop, a project supporting young people experiencing early-stage psychosis, saw participants create digital CVs through stop motion animation, photography and writing.
+One participant described it as “life changing”, recognising for the first time that they had valuable skills.
+The project builds confidence and employability, yet exists on uncertain terms.

 People Need People addressed digital exclusion among older adults, helping participants develop technical skills while forming new social connections.